mattermost/mattermost-handbook/operations/customer-success/README.md

 ### Customer Risk

 Risk is the chance or probability that a customer will not renew their existing Enterprise license.
-The Customer Success team categorizes risk into two buckets:

-* **At-Risk:** Customer has actively told Mattermost there is a high probability of non-renewal.
 * **Early Warning:**
 **“Early Warning” Definition:** Customer that meets one or more of the following criteria:
 a) has risk of 10%+ contraction (including full churn) upon renewal and at least 3 months to correct the situation;